10D24D/NiceFont/docs/README_EN.md

 ### Changelog

 - **v1.0**: Initial version with support for font size adjustment, font type selection, dynamic adjustment, timed adjustment, and memory settings.
+- **v1.1** :
+    - 1. Resolved the issue where supported font families could not be applied;
+    - 2. Support handling font adjustments in the Shadow DOM to solve the problem that some websites are unable to adjust fonts;
+    - 3. Modify the README document.

 ### Contact